catherinemoresco/catherinemoresco.github.io/_posts/2014-12-15-teaching-my-computer-to-read-skew-detection.markdown

 <img src="/img/2014-12-15/rowgraph.png" style="width:400px">
 </p>

 Really different!
 At first glance, qualitatively, this new graph looks a whole lot...spikier.
 There are more discernible hills and valleys, and they are much taller and wider.
+The valleys represent rows that follow along text lines, and the peaks represent places in which a row cuts between text lines, and is almost entirely white.

 The challenge is coming up with a measure of this "spiky-ness", and to do that we need to think about the quantitative features of this graph.
 Is there a good metric for examining the widths and height of these peaks and valleys?